AdinlewaAbraham/react-native-google-places-autocomplete/README.md

-This is a fixed version of the react-native-google-places-autocomplete package used locally to avoid a `.filter` on undefined crash.
-Do not update via npm.
+This is a patched version of react-native-google-places-autocomplete, maintained locally to avoid a crash caused by calling .filter on undefined.

+Do not update this package via npm/yarn.
+It is intentionally fixed and not meant to be synced with the upstream version.